Collinear Factorization at sub-asymptotic kinematics and validation in a diquark spectator model: Introduction

 In order to use high-energy scattering data to describe the proton's structure in terms of quark and gluon PDFs one relies on QCD factorization theorems, such as Collinear Factorization (CF) \cite{Collins:1989gx}.
 These theorems allow one to write the cross sections of large momentum transfer scattering processes such as Deep Inelastic Scattering (DIS) as a convolution of a short distance matrix element, which can be computed perturbatively and describes the quark and gluon ``hard'' interaction with a probe, and long distance non perturbative matrix elements -- the PDFs -- that describe the quark and gluon momentum distribution within the proton.

 In this paper we are interested in assessing the viability of Collinear Factorization in describing DIS events with large enough 4-momentum transfer to justify a perturbative QCD analysis of the cross sections in terms of quark and gluon interactions, but not large enough to neglect any other mass or dynamical momentum scale characterizing the process.
-For example, experiments at Jefferson Lab with a 6~GeV energy beam, involve low photon virtualities $Q^2$ that require control of $1/Q^2$ power corrections to the calculation of cross sections.
-At 12~GeV, the accessible $Q^2$ increases, without, however, reaching asymptotic values.
-In this sub-asymptotic regime, for example, the mass of the proton target and the mass of an observed hadron, both denoted by $\mu$, induce finite-$Q^2$ corrections of order $\mu^2/ Q^2$, which we call ``Hadron Mass Corrections'' (HMCs).
-These can compete with the experimental uncertainties at Jefferson Lab energy, and can also affect higher-energy experiments such as HERMES and COMPASS, see Refs.~\cite{Accardi:2009md,Guerrero:2015wha,Guerrero:2017yvf}.
-These papers propose to not only take into account the target's and observed hadron mass through a rescaling of the Bjorken variable $x_B$, as already discussed in \cite{Aivazis:1993kh,Kretzer:2003iu,Albino:2008fy}, but to also account for the fact that the scattered parton needs to have a virtuality substantially different from 0 in order to fragment into a massive hadron.
-This kinematic requirement can in fact be implemented in a gauge invariant way through a modified scaling variable, and numerical estimates at JLab kinematics suggest large effects for pions, and even more for kaons or heavier hadrons \cite{Guerrero:2015wha}.
-In fact, HMCs may even explain \cite{Guerrero:2017yvf} the apparent large discrepancy between the measurements of integrated kaon multiplicities performed at HERMES and COMPASS \cite{Airapetian:2012ki,Adolph:2016bwc,Seder:2015sdw}.
-Two subsequent papers from the COMPASS collaboration have furthermore analyzed kaons and protons produced at even larger hadron momentum fractions than reported before, highlighting strong departures from pQCD calculations \cite{Akhunzyanov:2018ysf,Alexeev:2020jia}.
-This discrepancy between theory and experiment seems too large to be only due to the phase space limitations induced by finite mass effects (which could be treated as a correction to the usual pQCD formalism, as for example discussed in Refs. \cite{Guerrero:2015wha,Guerrero:2017yvf}) and may indicate that the factorization formalism is being applied in a kinematic region where this is not a good approximation to the semi-inclusive cross section.
+For example, experiments at Jefferson Lab with a 6~GeV energy beam involve low photon virtualities $Q^2$ that require control of $1/Q^2$ power corrections to the calculation of cross sections.
+With the 12~GeV beam the accessible $Q^2$ increases, without, however, reaching asymptotic values where other scales can be neglected.
+In this sub-asymptotic regime, the mass of the proton target and the mass of an observed hadron, collectively denoted by $\mu$, induce finite-$Q^2$ corrections of order $\mu^2/ Q^2$ which we call ``Hadron Mass Corrections'' (HMCs).
+These can compete with experimental uncertainties at Jefferson Lab energy and can also affect higher-energy experiments such as HERMES and COMPASS, see Refs.~\cite{Accardi:2009md,Guerrero:2015wha,Guerrero:2017yvf,Scimemi:2019cmh}.
+These papers take into account into account the mass of the target and of the observed hadron through a rescaling of the Bjorken variable $x_B$, as already discussed for example in \cite{Aivazis:1993kh,Kretzer:2003iu,Albino:2008fy}\footnote{And many other papers starting from the seminal inclusive DIS analysis by Nachtmann \cite{Nachtmann:1973mr} and Georgi, Politzer and De Rujula in the operator product expansion (OPE) formalism \cite{Georgi:1976ve,DeRujula:1976baf}, and by Ellis, Furmanski and Petronzio in collinear factorization \cite{Ellis:1982cd}; see \cite{Schienbein:2007gr} for a review, and \cite{Brady:2011hb} for a comparison of mass corrections methods.
+See also Refs~\cite{Accardi:2008ne,Steffens:2012jx} for recent proposals to address the ``threshold'' problem within collinear and OPE approaches to target mass corrections.}.
+Refs.~\cite{Accardi:2009md,Guerrero:2015wha,Guerrero:2017yvf} go a step further, and argue that one also needs to take into account the fact that the (unobserved) scattered parton needs to have a virtuality substantially different from 0 in order to fragment into a massive hadron, and show that this requirement can be implemented in a gauge invariant way through a modified scaling variable.
+Numerical estimates at JLab kinematics suggest large effects for semi-inclusive pion production \cite{Accardi:2009md}, and even more for kaons or heavier hadrons \cite{Guerrero:2015wha}.
+In fact, HMCs implemented in this way may even explain \cite{Guerrero:2017yvf} the apparent large discrepancy between the measurements of transverse momentum integrated kaon multiplicities performed at HERMES \cite{Airapetian:2012ki} and COMPASS \cite{Adolph:2016bwc,Seder:2015sdw}.